• Skip to primary navigation

 Instructions

 • The consistency should be thick but flowing as shown below.
 Divide the icing into equal portions in different bowls, then add few drops of food colors in each bowl for get the required color.
-Keep it for 5mins for the air bubbles to come on top but not more than that as the icing will harden.
-So fill it up in the respective icing bags.
-You can use butter paper / zip lock bags too for making the cone.
+Fill it up in the respective icing bags.
+You can use butter paper / ziplock bags too for making the cone.
 But make sure to seal it properly.

 Notes